tfreese56/tfreese56.github.io/tfjekyll/_posts/2022-05-30-checkbook-online.md

 ### Search page results
 *Amounts and descriptions redacted.*

-Note, the following statistics could be generated over a specified time period.
+The following statistics could be generated over a specified time period.
 The number of transactions found is also reported.
 ```
 Greatest income - largest value of income received during time frame